konstantinfarrell/prettybasic/README.md

 # Pretty Basic Template

-A very simple template for html and javascript based projects.
+A pretty basic template for html and javascript based projects.
 Includes jQuery 2.2.4 and Angular 1 as well as bootstrap.

+For all those situations where you want to start a project, but really hate starting projects.

 ## Install

+Just edit this apache vhost config file and you're good to go.

-Edit the `prettyfancy.conf.example` file and place it in your vhost directory.
+Edit `prettyfancy.conf.example` and place it in your vhost directory.
+Remember to remove the `.example` extension once its all set up.
 Then restart the service.

     vim prettyfancy.conf.example